 That said, there are distinct advantages to selecting small ship cruises to Alaska over larger boats.
 Smaller cruise boats are more intimate, helping you make friends and also connecting you with the water below — on large ships, it’s easy to forget that you’re even on the ocean; not so with small ship Alaska cruises.

 Another huge benefit of Alaska small ship cruises is that these boats are able to navigate tight waters that prevent large ships from entering.
 This gives you access to a more wild and untouched Alaskan experience.

-Here, pristine waters reverberate with life, endemic animals migrate across the shores, and distant peaks are clad in dazzling glaciers — the welcoming spirit of Alaska is palpable.
+Here, pristine waters reverberate with life, animals migrate across the shores and distant peaks are clad in dazzling glaciers — the welcoming spirit of Alaska is palpable.

 Ready to begin your journey?
 Continue reading to learn more about the best small ship Alaska cruises offered by AAA.